 The lesson Clark draws from this is that we should be wary of using the Bible to settle scientific issues.
-In particular, we should not be insistent on a literal view Genesis 1.
-In such manner, Clark seeks space within Reformed circles for his own non-literal view of the creation days.
+In particular, we should not be insistent on a literal view of Genesis 1.
+In such a manner, Clark seeks space within Reformed circles for his own non-literal view of the creation days.

 Science and Motion

 All this takes for granted that science has proven the earth to move.

 Historically, the issue was not whether the sun or earth was the center of the solar system, as many people mistakenly believe.
 Rather, the question was whether the sun or earth was fixed at the center of the universe.
 Most geocentrists held also that the fixed earth was non-rotating: the sun and stars rotated about the earth every 24 hours.

 At one time, when Newtonian mechanics still reigned, it was widely believed that the earth had been proven to be moving in an absolute sense.
 Since 1915, with the advent of Einstein's general relativity, scientists know better.

 Indeed, how could science possibly show that the earth really moves?
 Any astronomer will tell you that the earth’s absolute motion cannot be proven.
 To determine absolute motion we need an absolute reference point.
 What point should we choose? the sun? distant galaxies?
 But how do we know that, say, the sun, is at absolute rest?
 After all, even with a telescope, we can observe only relative motion.
 We get exactly the same observations whether we assume the sun moves around the earth or vice versa.
 To determine absolute motion we must go beyond the observations.